cockroachdb/docs/src/current/cockroachcloud/configure-cloud-org-sso.md

 ### Ensure that at least one organization admin belongs to no other CockroachDB {{ site.data.products.cloud }} organization

 {{site.data.alerts.callout_success}}
-You can now use[Folders]({% link cockroachcloud/folders.md %}) (Limited Access) to  to group, organize, and manage access to clusters in a hierarchy within a single CockroachDB Cloud organization.
-When compared to managing multiple CockroachDB Cloud organizations, this approach simplifies billing and centralizes cluster administration and observability.
+You can now use [Folders]({% link cockroachcloud/folders.md %}) (Limited Access) to group, organize, and manage access to clusters in a hierarchy within a single CockroachDB Cloud organization.
+Compared with managing multiple CockroachDB Cloud organizations, folders simplify billing and centralize cluster administration and observability.
 To learn more, contact your Cockroach Labs account team.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}